Dance Exchange believes that every body can and should dance.

 Drop-ins always welcome! | Ages 18+

 A drop-in class for experienced movers, students, and those who are curious about the local dance community.
 Classes are facilitated by a rotating panel of DX artists, local choreographers, and dancers committed to sharing movement based research and practices through their teaching.
 Live music, when possible, by local musicians.
-Check the DX blog and Facebook for updates and more about who will be teaching and the particular forms being shared in past and upcoming classes.
+Check the calendar to see who is teaching and the DX blog to learn about the particular forms being shared in past and upcoming classes.

 |Class cards are available - $120 for 10 classes.
 Purchase via Paypal here and bring your receipt to class to receive a card.
 Cards are also available at the door with cash, credit, or check.|